codecentric/microsoft-entra-id-playground/README.md

     * Decode Bearer token.
 E.g. via https://jwt.io/
     * ```
       {
-        "aud": "{CODE_REPOSITORY_CLIENT_ID}",  // Audience: ID of the code repository server Enterprise Application.
+        "aud": "{CODE_REPOSITORY_CLIENT_ID}",  // Audience: Client ID of the code repository server application.
 Other applications must not accept this token.
         "iss": "https://login.microsoftonline.com/{TENANT_ID}/v2.0",
-        "azp": "{CI_SERVICE_CLIENT_ID}", // Authorized Party: ID of the ci service Enterprise Application.
+        "azp": "{CI_SERVICE_CLIENT_ID}", // Authorized Party: Client ID of the ci service application.
         "oid": "{ci_service_principal_object_id_in_entra_id}",
         "roles": [
           "Repositories.Code.Read.All" // ci-service has the code-repsitory-service app role "Repositories.Code.Read.All" assigned.
 Therefore it is allowed to read the repository code of any user.